ScilifelabDataCentre/data.scilifelab.se/content/services/e-infrastructure.md

 ### National Academic Infrastructure for Supercomputing in Sweden (NAISS)

-[NAISS](https://www.naiss.se/) (previously known as Swedish National Infrastructure for Computing, SNIC) provides resources primarily for simulation and analysis.
+[NAISS](https://www.naiss.se/) (successor to Swedish National Infrastructure for Computing, SNIC) provides resources primarily for simulation and analysis.
 The resources can be broadly divided into two types; (1) those intended for general high performance compute (HPC) applications, and (2) those designed to handle sensitive data.

 Different NAISS resources are likely to be of interest for different fields or types of application.
 For example, *NAISS SENS* and *Rackham*, which have rich program stacks oriented towards life sciences, are likely to be of particular interest for bioinformatics.
 The difference between these two systems is that NAIS SENS is designed to handle sentive data (e.g. human genetic data), whilst Rackham is not.
 By contrast, those with workloads similar to those associated with traditional HPC, particularly those able to benefit from AMD GPUs, should instead consider making use of *Dardel*.